Links to reviews on the Bloomsbury book page

 ‘This is one of those rare and precious books that made me want to pick up my pen and write.’
 Paula Green in the NZ Herald

-‘Nuanced, compelling and a treat for the mind, senses and emotions’ 5 stars, Australian Bookseller & Publisher magazine (PDF 1.5mb)
+‘Nuanced, compelling and a treat for the mind, senses and emotion.’
+5 stars, Australian Bookseller & Publisher magazine (PDF 1.5mb)’